ntudlclearntech/canvas-lms/.gitlab/issue_templates/Refactoring.md

-## Summary
+## Proposal
 <!--
-Please briefly describe what part of the code base needs to be refactored.
+Please describe what part of the code base needs to be refactored and what we are planning to do.
 -->

 ## Improvements